lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-05-22-Definitions.md

 ---
 Definitions are ubiquitous in mathematics, but we don't tend to think about them until one gets us into trouble.
-For example, Kevin Buzzard has [recently written](https://arxiv.org/pdf/2405.10387) about mathematicians who define something to be the *canonical* such-and-such, when "canonical" turns out to be ambiguous or meaningless.
-When using a proof assistant, definitions also raise practical issues.
+When using a proof assistant, definitions can raise practical issues.
-In some situations, complicated definitions can impact performance.
+Complicated definitions can sometimes impact performance.
 More embarrassingly, a formal proof that *all widgets are stable* isn't good for much if it turns out that there are no widgets or that everything is stable: it's essential to check that your definitions are correct at the start of a big proof.